Panzer Dragoon Saga: Gameplay

 Unlike the other Panzer Dragoon games, which are rail shooters, Panzer Dragoon Saga is a role-playing video game (RPG).
 The player controls Edge, a young mercenary who rides a flying dragon.

-Gameplay is divided into three modes: traversing large areas on the dragon, battling enemies, and exploring on foot.
+Gameplay is divided into three types: traversing environments on the dragon, battling enemies and exploring on foot.
 On foot, Edge can talk to non-player characters (NPCs), upgrade his weapons, buy items such as potions, and use a targeting reticle to interact with elements such as doors and locks.
 When the player explores on the dragon, this reticle is used to fire lasers to activate triggers or break objects.
 In one sequence, Edge rides a hoverbike instead of the dragon.
-The player travels through environments including canyons, deserts, forests, and subterranean ruins.
+The environments include canyons, deserts, forests, and subterranean ruins.
 These are accessed from the map screen, and new areas are added as the game progresses.
-Campsites serve as rest areas and save points.
-The game features full voice acting and numerous FMV cutscenes.
+At campsites, players save their progress.

 Saga simplifies many RPG conventions.
-For example, it has few travel sequences and side quests, requires little management of inventories or skill trees and features only Edge and his dragon rather than a party of playable characters.
+For example, it has few travel sequences and side quests, requires little management of inventories or skill trees, and has only one playable character, Edge.
 It can be completed in under 20 hours, making it much shorter than most RPGs at the time.